Access to Documents and Transcripts Practice Note (GPN-ACCS)

 J L B ALLSOP

 Note: the right to inspect or seek leave to inspect is not absolute, and relates to documents "in a proceeding".
 This does not mean every document on a court file but does usually include filed documents such as applications, pleadings, notices and so on.
+"Court file" is defined in the Dictionary contained in the Federal Court Rules.

-The database may be relied upon for the purposes of a search in relation to: a bankruptcy notice (r 4.04 of the Federal Court (Bankruptcy) Rules 2016 (Cth)); the Register of Caveats Against Arrest (r 39 and form 13 of the Admiralty Rules 1988 (Cth)); the Register of Caveats Against Release (rr 51 and 52 and Forms 18 and 19 of the Admiralty Rules 1988).
+The database may be relied upon for the purposes of a search in relation to: a bankruptcy notice (r 4.04 of the Federal Court (Bankruptcy) Rules 2016 (Cth)); the Register of Caveats Against Arrest (r 39 and form 13 of the Admiralty Rules 1988 (Cth)); the Register of Caveats Against Release (rr 51 and 52 and Forms 18 and 19 of the Admiralty Rules 1988 (Cth)).

-The current fees for the request, production of and copying of Court file documents are set out in Schedule 1, Item 123 of the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth), which is available on the Court's website.
+The current fees for the request, production of and copying of Court file documents are set out in Schedule 1, Item 123 of the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth),which is available on the Court's website.

 See regulation 2.04(2) Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth).